multisig-labs/docs.gogopool.com/about-gogopool/zellic-audit.md

 ```

 - stakerAddr:
-  **- Control** :msg.senderfromMinipoolManager.createMinipool. notcontrolled.
+  - **Control** :msg.senderfromMinipoolManager.createMinipool. notcontrolled.
-  **- Checks** : therequireValidStakerfunction checks the address.
+    - **Checks** : therequireValidStakerfunction checks the address.
 If this ad-
       dress isn’t staker, will revert.
-  **- Impact** : in case of full access it will allow any user to increase the number
+  - **Impact** : in case of full access it will allow any user to increase the number
     of tokens assign.

 **Function call analysis**

 - setUint(...))“.avaxAssignedHighWater”)
-  **- What is controllable?** -
+  - **What is controllable?** -
-  **- If return value controllable, how is it used and how can it go wrong?** there
+  - **If return value controllable, how is it used and how can it go wrong?** there
     isn’t return value
-  **- What happens if it reverts, reenters, or does other unusual control flow?**
+  - **What happens if it reverts, reenters, or does other unusual control flow?**
     no problems
 - addUint(...))“.avaxAssigned”)
-  **- What is controllable?** amount
+  - **What is controllable?** amount
-  **- If return value controllable, how is it used and how can it go wrong?** there
+  - **If return value controllable, how is it used and how can it go wrong?** there
     isn’t return value
-  **- What happens if it reverts, reenters, or does other unusual control flow?**
+  - **What happens if it reverts, reenters, or does other unusual control flow?**
     no problems

-**Function:decreaseAVAXAssigned()**
+### Function:decreaseAVAXAssigned()\*\*

 **Intended behavior:**